jonathanstowe/XDG-BaseDirectory/README.md

 ## Installation

-Assuming you have a working Rakudo Perl 6 installation with *zef* installed you can install from a copy of the source directory:
+Assuming you have a working Rakudo installation with *zef* installed you can install from a copy of the source directory:

      zef install .